-Barbara G. Stymiest, FCPA, FCA Toronto.
-ON
+Barbara G. Stymiest, FCPA, FCA Toronto, ON, Canada Director since May 2012 Independent

 - financial services

 - risk management

 - accounting

-- customer needs, behaviour and brands
+- client needs, behaviour and brands

-corporate development

-- Corporate development
+- corporate development

 - designated audit committee financial expert

-- Risk Review (Chair) - Audit & Conduct Review
+- · Risk Review (Chair) - Audit & Conduct Réview

 Ms. Stymiest, a corporate director, was Chair of BlackBerry Limited, a global provider of wireless products and services, from January 2012 until November 2013.
 She was a member of the Group Executive at Royal Bank of Canada, an international banking and financial services organization, from 2004 until June 2011.
 From 2009 Ms. Stymiest was Royal Bank's Group Head, Strategy, Treasury and Corporate Services and prior to that served as its Chief Operating Officer.
 Prior to 2004 she held senior positions in the financial services sector including Chief Executive Officer, TSX Group Inc., Executive Vice-President and Chief Financial Officer, BMO Nesbitt Burns, and Partner, Financial Services Group, Ernst & Young LLP.
 Ms. Stymiest is a Fellow of the Institute of Chartered Professional Accountants of Ontario and received an Award of Outstanding Merit from that organization in 2011.
-In addition to the public company boards listed here, she is the Chair of the Canadian Institute for Advanced Research and a trustee of University Health Network.
+In addition to the public company boards listed here, she is the Chair of the Canadian Institute for Advanced Research and a trustee of the University Health Network.
 She holds an Honours Business Administration degree.

-Meeting attendance Other public company directorships Board 14 of 15 93% George Weston Limited 2011 - present Audit & Conduct Review 1 5 of 5 100% BlackBerry Limited 2007 - present Management Resources 1 3 of 3 100% Risk Review 1 5 of 5 100% Annual meeting 2015 votes in yes favour: 99.
-7%
+2016 Meeting attendance Other public company dire ctorships Board 11 of 11 100% George Weston Limited 2011 - present Audit & Conduct Review 5 of 6 83% BlackBerry Limited 2007 - present Risk Review 6 of 6 100% 2016 Annual Meeting votes in favour: 99.8%

 Sun Life Financial securities held:

 Year Common shares DSUs Total common shares and DSUs Total value Share ownership guideline/ target date

+2017 5,000 23,418 28,418 \$1,369,748 Meets

-2016 5,000 18,184 23,184 \$935,243 Meets
+2016 5,000 18,184 23,184 \$ 935,243

-2015 5,000 13,383 18,383 \$707,746

-Change 0 4,801 4,801 \$227,497
+Change 0 5,234 5,234 \$ 434,505